DANSI/blynk-server-original/README.md

 ```/root/create_schema.sql``` - is path from step 5.

-You should see next output :
+You should see next output:

         postgres=# \i /root/create_schema.sql
         CREATE DATABASE